 Tip #3: Breastfeed if you can

-Besides providing essential nutrients for your baby’s growth, immune protection and gastrointestinal benefits, breastfeeding can also help with your postpartum diet weight loss.
+Besides providing essential nutrients for your baby’s growth, immune protection, and gastrointestinal benefits, breastfeeding can also help with your postpartum diet weight loss.
 Breastfeeding triggers your uterus to shrink back to pre-pregnancy size through the release of the hormone oxytocin.
 Studies have also found breastfeeding helps with postpartum weight loss, as milk production burns about 300 to 500 calories a day.
-So if you are able to breastfeed your baby, this can help you achieve your healthy postpartum diet goals.
+So if you can breastfeed your baby, this can help you achieve your healthy postpartum diet goals.

 Tip #4: Include protein